-***Note Holiday hours: The Rockefeller Welcome Center and administration offices will be closed November 28-29; December 24-25; and January 1.
+***Note Holiday hours: The Rockefeller Welcome Center and administration offices will be closed on January 20 in observance of Martin Luther King Jr. Day.

 Schoodic Institute is part of a community vision for a revitalized Schoodic Peninsula that includes a focus on the arts, science, and education.
 When the U.S. Navy closed their Winter Harbor base on Schoodic Point in 2002, they turned the property back to the National Park Service, along with lodging, dining, and recreational facilities that now make up the largest of 18 National Park Service Research Learning Centers.